Reducing Docker Image Sizes by 70%

 We keep the last 10 image versions in our registry.

-Before: 10 × 850MB = 8.5GB per service After: 10 × 180MB = 1.8GB per service
+Before: 10 x 850MB = 8.5GB per service After: 10 x 180MB = 1.8GB per service

-Savings: 6.7GB per service × 8 services = 53GB total
+Savings: 6.7GB per service, times 8 services = 53GB total.

 Tradeoffs with Alpine

-We hit problems with:
+We ran into problems with:

-When not to optimize
+When not to bother

 Monitoring image sizes

-Added to CI pipeline:
+I added a check to our CI pipeline:

 check-image-size: